splanck/vento/README.md

 `tab_width` controls how many spaces are inserted when you press the Tab key.

 Set `theme` to the base name of a file in the `themes/` directory (without the `.theme` extension).
 The search for the file is case-insensitive.
 Colors defined in that theme are loaded before any individual color overrides.
+You can override the directory used to locate themes by setting the `VENTO_THEME_DIR` environment variable to the directory containing your `.theme` files.
 Set `enable_mouse` to `false` if you want to disable mouse input entirely.

 ### Multi-File Support